-CBS News Names Its First Female President As Head Of Network's News Division
+CBS Names Legendary Producer Susan Zirinsky As Head Of News

 Then there were the scandals.

-Rhodes fired star host Charlie Rose in fall 2017 after accusations of sexual harassment from multiple women.
+Rhodes fired star host Charlie Rose in the fall of 2017 after accusations of sexual harassment from multiple women.
 Rose had been not just a contributor to 60 Minutes but a fixture on the reinvented CBS This Morning as well as his eponymous PBS program.
 The morning show tailed off in the ratings after his departure.
 (Rose apologized for his past conduct but said he does not believe all of the allegations are true.)

-Rhodes replaced Rose with the well-regarded John Dickerson, then host of Face the Nation, but ratings have tapered off.
+Rhodes replaced Rose on CBS This Morning with the well-regarded John Dickerson, then host of Face the Nation, but ratings have tapered off.

-In September 2018, Rhodes' boss, then CBS Chairman Leslie Moonves, stepped down as he faced multiple accusations of sexual harassment and assault (which he denies.)
-Days later, Rhodes fired then 60 Minutes executive producer Jeff Fager, who had sent a threatening message to a CBS journalist reporting on accusations that he tolerated a hostile workplace for women.
+In September 2018, Rhodes' boss, then CBS Chairman Leslie Moonves, stepped down as he faced multiple accusations of sexual harassment and assault (which he denies).
+Days later, Rhodes fired then 60 Minutes Executive Producer Jeff Fager, who had sent a threatening message to a CBS journalist reporting on accusations that he tolerated a hostile workplace for women.
 Fager would ultimately face allegations of sexual harassment as well, which he also denied.

 Many staffers at 60 Minutes angrily defended Fager to network executives after his firing.

 Zirinsky had been strongly considered by Rhodes and acting CBS Corp.
 CEO Joe Ianniello to run 60 Minutes, by far the network's most prestigious and most profitable news program.
-Instead, she will oversee the news division and choosing its top executive will be among her first and most important decisions.
+Instead, she will oversee the news division and choosing 60 Minutes' top executive will be among her first and most important decisions.

 In real life, Zirinsky is to become the network's first female news chief in March.